Dunham POW Camp

 Albin Bellauf was responsible for laying mines on Guernsey and remained on the island after its liberation on the 9 May 1945 and worked with the bomb disposal team who had the plans of the mine laying from Germany.
 In April 1946 Albin was sent to the Dunham Massey camp but returned to Germany after release.

 Franz Wagner was born in Cessky Krumlov, Czechoslovakia in 1922 and at the age of 16 was taken by the occupying German forces to labour on a farm in Austria for a year.
 However he ran away and returned home where he was allowed to remain and work in a local saw mill.
 At 19 he was drafted into the German airforce for service in Russia and France.
 He was wounded in France in 1944 and, after being sheltered by a French family for several days, he finally reached an American field hospital near Cherbourg.
 As a POW he was then taken to New York then a Boston camp and later to North Carolina to work in fields and plantations until the end of the war.
 In 1946 he was moved to Glasgow, then Peterborough and then the international camp at Toft Hall, Knutsford.
 He was allowed to do gardening at Crewe Hall and then, as a farm labourer, in various parts of Cheshire.
 At the end of the war Franz was offered the options of returning home, working on bomb disposal or farming and chose farming because of the Russian presence at home.
 He developed a friendship with Jean, a librarian at Altrincham Library who helped him with books and English.
 After he was offered work by Stanley Morton at Dairy House Farm she found him lodgings at Whitely Place, Broadheath.
 He married Jean in 1950 and worked at Brookside Farm.
 They had a son Paul and Franz became a naturalised British subject with the help of Mr Morton who was a JP.
 He worked for Mr Morton for 20 years then moved back to Whitely Place and worked for the Linotype until his retirement.
-He now lives in Dunham Massey.
+Franz died in 2014.

 Others.
 In January 2010 there were still two ex-POWs living in the area.
 Other POWs, of which very little is known, include Karl a joiner who married a Hale Barns girl.
 Several others who worked for Clibrans in addition to Arno Scholz and Kurt Lasch are remembered as Young Kurt, Old Joe (40 with blond hair), Little Joe (17 with curly red hair), Ferdinand who always wore a long-sleeved union shirt in summer and winter and married a schoolteacher from Sale, and another who later became a cook in Knutsford.
 Others are known to have stayed but their names have been forgotten.
 Statistically there should be many more from the Dunham Camp who stayed in the UK.